2026 Lecomte Stakes prediction, odds, picks, best bets from elite horse racing expert

 Top 2026 Lecomte Stakes predictions

 One of Menez's surprising Lecomte Stakes picks: He is fading the favorite, Crown the Buckeye, who is going off at 4-1.
-Crown the Buckeye has hit the board in all four of his career races, but is coming off his worst finish last month as he took third at the Gun Runner Stakes.

-That race was 1 1/16 miles, which is the same length as the Lecomte Stakes.
-With several other quality choices getting longer odds, Menez will not feature the favorite in any of his 2026 Lecomte Stakes bets.

-"I'm going to completely toss the morning-line favorite, Crown the Buckeye, who won a very uninspiring running of the Gun Runner Stakes and was fading at the end of that race," Menez told SportsLine.
+His stock was soaring heading into the winter after wins at the Joshua Radosevich Memorial Stakes and Cleveland Kindergarten Stakes in the fall of 2025.

+He took a step back at the 2025 Gun Runner, however, in December, finishing third behind Chip Honcho, who is in the 2026 Lecomte Stakes field, and Liberty National.
+Even more concerning, Crown the Buckeye was fading late in that race, which was also run at 1 1/16 miles like the Lecomte.
 See which horses to back here.

 New users can target the 1/ST BET promo code 500BET which offers up to $500 in wagering credits for the 2025 Breeders' Cup Classic: